abhaysudhir/Troop-Talk/README.md

 Run Development Server: `npm run dev`

+## Current Status
+* Trying to Integrate TroopTalk into Troop 2220 (w/ Natalie's help)
+* Emailed with demo to Scoutmaster Ms. Visa

 ## Future Plans
 * Possibly using an AI crawler to scrape emails from google groups?
 * Send emails to higher ups in Boy Scouts to partner with them